Teal-Insights/ccdr-explorer-client/README.md

 # CCDR Explorer RAG client for working with World Bank climate development reports

 This is the application layer for a web app for AI-powered semantic search over the World Bank's Country Climate and Development Reports (CCDRs).
-It is built on the [FastAPI, Jinja2, PostgreSQL Webapp Template](https://github.com/Promptly-Technologies-LLC/fastapi-jinja2-postgres-webapp) and is meant to be used with the (Sustainable Sovereign Debt Hub RAG Database and API)[https://github.com/Teal-Insights/nature-finance-rag-api] as the data storage and retrieval layer.
+It is built on the [FastAPI, Jinja2, PostgreSQL Webapp Template](https://github.com/Promptly-Technologies-LLC/fastapi-jinja2-postgres-webapp) and the OpenAI Assistants API.

+Eventually, we plan to migrate from OpenAI's infrastructure to our custom infrastructure, which will support a wider range of AI models as the agent driver, and which will use the (Sustainable Sovereign Debt Hub RAG Database and API)[https://github.com/Teal-Insights/nature-finance-rag-api] as the data storage and retrieval layer.

 ## Getting Started